 - Stakkholtsgjá, a narrow Riverbend, 330ft deep and 1.2 miles long, is used when they actually capture the wight.

 - Reynisfjara Beach, with its black sand, and Dyrhólaey, a peninsula, are used for Eastwatch scenes.

 - Other notable areas include Snæfellsjökull is a 700,000-year-old volcano in western Iceland, Vatnajökull is Europe’s biggest glacier, and Svínafellsjökull, an extension of Vatnajökull.
 All have been used for scenes North of the Wall.

 - Thingvellir National Park played an important role in Icelandic culture and history.
 It served as the site of its National parliament for 800 years from 930 to 1798.
-In GoT it was used for Arya and the Hound’s traveling scenes in central Westeros and as the entrance to the Eyrie.
+Arya and the Hound’s traveling scenes in central Westeros were shot here.

 - Nesjavellir is also used in scenes for the Vale and central Westeros.

 Things to do